tj/commander/README.txt

 * other scripts using _param_ for params... im usin +param+ ?... whats the convention...
 * Dynamically generate padding for help.erb command list
-* Add handling of invalid options at the command level / output error when --file ARG, ARG is missing..
 * Add handling of options before command (command [options] sub-command)
 * Test multi-line example descriptions... indent them
 * Add classify to commander exec